 GaugeChangerTM is an innovative and disruptive silicon technology that allows copper to extend much longer lengths without the cost and power penalty of optics that are used in data centers today.
-It works equally well at 25 Gbps NRZ, 50 Gbps PAM-4 and 112 Gbps PAM-4 enabling new connector standards of 100, 200, 400 and 800 Gbps.
+It works equally well at 25 Gbps NRZ, 56 Gbps PAM-4 and 112 Gbps PAM-4 enabling new connector standards of 100, 200, 400, 800 Gbps and 1.6Tbps.

 At present, passive copper cables are struggling to meet the high speed connectivity demands of new data centers.
 Fiber optics and active electric cables using a digital signal processor ("DSP") retimer are the primary alternatives for data centers seeking high speed, at lengths longer than a few meters.
-GaugeChangerTM, however, extends the use of copper with interconnects that are as fast and as thin as fiber optics and active electric cables, but at dramatically lower cost and power consumption.
-GaugeChangerTM enabled cables have a reach of up to seven meters to allow for top-of-rack and rack-to-rack applications in data centers.
+GaugeChangerTM, however, extends the use of copper with interconnects that are as fast and as thin as fiber optics and active electric cables, but at dramatically lower cost and power consumption using redriver approach.
+GaugeChangerTM enabled cables have a reach of up to seven meters to allow for top-of-rack and rack-to-rack applications in data centers for 56 Gbps PAM-4 and four meters for 112 Gbps PAM-4 applications.